Nivmizz7/peninsula/README.md

 ## Notes

 - Quests are stored in `data/quests/<map>.json` per map.
-- Each quest has a `points` array with percent coordinates relative to the map frame.
+- Each quest has a `points` array with percent coordinates relative to the map frame and optional `floorId`.
 - Quest descriptions show in the right-side panel.

 # MAPS ARE FROM SHEBUKA (https://github.com/the-hideout/tarkov-dev-svg-maps)